- Employment & Financial Support

 Rhelda was an exceptionally organized and meticulous person who was known for her attention to detail, which consequently was passed along to her students.

 While she maintained her busy, productive and fulfilling life as a teacher, wife and mother, Rhelda Morgan also continued to grow as a scholar.
-Her husband, Edward Morgan, says that in the segregated St. Louis of the 1950's Rhelda lived in a house on Montgomery Street adjacent to the all white Columbia School, and that her parents never told her why she had to walk blocks to attend the Dunbar School for "colored children."
+Her husband, Edward Morgan, says that in the segregated St. Louis of the 1950's, Rhelda lived in a house on Montgomery Street adjacent to the all white Columbia School.
+Her parents never told her why she had to walk blocks to attend the Dunbar School for "colored children."
 In the years between her Dunbar school days and her death in 1996 she learned why.
 She learned the whys and wherefores-the hows and howbads-of American racism.
 She learned these things not only as an African American who experienced them daily, but also as a scholar who studied the sociology, economics, politics, and literature of American Racism.
 She was especially interested in the effect of racism on African American women.
 She wrote and spoke of these things, not only in her classes but at regional and national meetings.
 At the time of her death she was completing her dissertation on the theme of spousal abuse in the writings of African American women novelists, especially Zora Neale Hurston and Alice Walker.

 Through the Edward L. and Rhelda Marbry Morgan, Ph.D.
 Endowed Book Fund at Saint Louis University, Rhelda's legacy, scholarship, teaching and mentoring will continue to live.